vulsdoc/vuls/docs/usage-report.md

 ignorePkgsRegexp = ["^vim"]
 ```

+## Exapmle: GitHub Security Alerts Integration

 ## Example: Add optional key-value pairs to JSON

 Optional key-value can be outputted to JSON.
 The key-value in the default section will be overwritten by servers section's key-value.
 For instance, you can use this field for Azure ResourceGroup name, Azure VM Name and so on.

 - config.toml

 ```toml
 [default]
 [default.optional]